puppetlabs/puppet-docs/source/guides/installation.markdown

 and the central Puppet master server(s).

 For most platforms, you can install 'puppet' via your package manager of choice.
-For other platforms, you will need to install using the [tarball](http://www.reductivelabs.com/downloads/puppet/) or [RubyGems](http://www.reductivelabs.com/downloads/gems/).
+For a few platforms, you will need to install using the [tarball](http://www.reductivelabs.com/downloads/puppet/) or [RubyGems](http://www.reductivelabs.com/downloads/gems/).